Endava/BEEQ/packages/beeq-angular/README.md

 }
 ```

-Bee-Q styles can be also imported into your application's main style file:
+BEEQ styles can be also imported into your application's main style file:

 ```css
 @import '~@bee-q/core/dist/bee-q/bee-q.css';
 ```

-### Add the Bee-Q Angular module to your application module
+### Add the BEEQ Angular module to your application module

-You will be able to add Bee-Q web components to your app by adding the `BeeQModule` exported by `@bee-q/angular`:
+You will be able to add BEEQ web components to your app by adding the `BeeQModule` exported by `@bee-q/angular`:

 ```ts
 import { NgModule } from '@angular/core';